Urban Rusnák: Diplomatic service

 Rusnák was the first Director of the International Visegrad Fund (IVF), a fund supporting in the cultural and political cooperation of the four countries involved in the Visegrád Group.
 Under his leadership the Fund gained significant recognition in the four respective nations and rapidly increased in size.

 Rusnák served as the extraordinary and plenipotentiary ambassador of the Slovak Republic to Ukraine from 2005 to 2009.
 During his service in Kyiv, he was involved in the resolution of the 2009 Russia–Ukraine gas dispute, which caused a significant disruption of gas deliveries to the eastern countries of the EU such as Slovakia and Bulgaria.

 On 29 November 2011, Rusnák was elected as the General Secretary of the Energy Charter Secretariat.

 Academics

 Rusnák is a lecturer and author of professional articles on the topics of international relations, energy security and development.
-He was a Lecturer at the Kiev Slavonic University (2005–2009) and at the International Relations Faculty of the University of Economics in Bratislava (2000–2003).
+He was a lecturer at the Kyiv Slavonic University (2005–2009) and at the International Relations Faculty of the University of Economics in Bratislava (2000–2003).
 He also made guest appearances at University of Wolverhampton and Uzhhorod National University.
-He was Chairman of the Editorial Board of the Slovak Institute for International Studies (2000–2003), Editor in Chief for the MFA International Issues Journal (1998–1999) and is on the editorial board of the Slovak Foreign Policy Association.
+He was chairman of the editorial board of the Slovak Institute for International Studies (2000–2003), editor in chief for the MFA International Issues Journal (1998–1999) and is on the editorial board of the Slovak Foreign Policy Association.
 He is author or co-author of several articles such as "Development Assistance and Cooperation".